ndom91/checkly-vscode/README.md

 ## 📱 Features

-- Adds a `🦝 Run in Checkly` button and command to VS Code
+- Adds a `🦝 Run in Checkly` button and command palette option to VS Code
 - Will report the adhoc test result directly via a VS Code notification

 ## 📌 Installation

+1. Search 'Checkly' on the VS Code Extension Sidebar

-Download the `.vsix` file from the latest [Github Release](https://github.com/ndom91/checkly-vscode/releases) and [install it manually](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)
+2. Or you can install it manually by downloading the `.vsix` file from the latest [Github Release](https://github.com/ndom91/checkly-vscode/releases) and choosing ["install from a vsix"](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)

 ## 🏗️ Usage